Hyperelliptic Schottky Problem and Stable Modular Forms

+\begin{section}{Niemeier quadratic forms} Niemeier quadratic forms are rank $24$ quadratic forms.
+In this section we prove the following: \begin{theorem} Let $(P,\Gamma)$ and $(Q,\Lambda)$ be two rank $24$ quadratic forms with the same number of vectors of norm $2$, then the difference

+is a stable equation for the hyperelliptic locus. \end{theorem} Vectors of norm $2$ are usually called roots. sThis result concerns the following $5$ pairs of quadratic forms where a quadratic form of rank 24 is labelled by its root system (see e.g. \cite[Section 3]{LatCod} for more details).
+The pair $E_8^ 3,D_{16}E_8$ corresponds to the modular form $\Theta_{E_8}(\Theta_{E_8 \oplus E_8}-\Theta_{D_{16}^+})$, so its behaviour was well-understood.
+The others cases can not be expressed as a product of lower weight stable modular forms and they are not covered by previous results.

+This result is surprising because the slope of these quadratic forms, i.e. the ratio between the rank and the norm of the shortest vector, is strictly bigger than $8$, so they were not expected to vanish on the hyperelliptic locus in every genus.
+Before proving our theorem we need two preliminary results.

-\textit{A formula for sections of $2\Theta$}$\quad$ Let $s$ be a section of $2\Theta$ on the Jacobian of a curve $C$ with period matrix $\t$, then, for every couple of points $a$ and $b$ of $C$ the following classical formula holds:
+\begin{subsection}{A formula for sections of $2\Theta$} Let $s$ be a section of $2\Theta$ on the Jacobian of a curve $C$ with period matrix $\t$.
+For every couple of points $a$ and $b$ of $C$ the following classical formula holds:

-where $E$ is the Prime form, $\{\o_i\}$ is the basis of the holomorphic differentials on $C$ corresponding to the basis $\{\frac{\partial}{\partial z_i}\}$ of the tangent space at the origin of the Jacobian, $\o(a,b)$ is the Szeg\"{o} Kernel, and everything is trivialised with respect to a choice of local co-ordinates $z_a$ and $z_b$.
-To prove this formula one remarks that the ratio
+where $E$ is the Prime form, $\{\o_i\}$ is the basis of the holomorphic differentials on $C$ corresponding to the basis $\{\frac{\partial}{\partial z_i}\}$ of the tangent space at the origin of the Jacobian, $\o(a,b)$ is the fundamental normalised bi-differential, and everything is trivialised with respect to a choice of local co-ordinates $z_a$ and $z_b$.
+This formula is well known, see e.g. \cite[Appendix A]{MVdeg}.

-is a section of the canonical bundle of $S^2C$.
-The space $H^0(S^2C,K)$ is generated by $S^2H^0(C,K)$ and the Szeg\"{o} kernel, so

-for some constant coefficients $c_0$ and $c_{ij}$.
-To compute the coefficients one fixes $a$ and write out the Taylor expansion of both sides of the equation at $b=a$.
-The expansions of $\o(a,b)$ and $E(a,b)$ are given in \cite{Fay} page 16-18.